IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-manual/tutorial.md

 <summary>2 - Install supporting software</summary>

-With the environment variables populated, we can now install the software needed to run this demo.
+In this section we will install the software needed to run the demo.

-To install all supporting software, we run the install_supporting_software shell script.
+To install all supporting software, run the **install_supporting_software** shell script.
 The script will install software like the IBM Concert toolkit, Grype, Docker, and many others needed for this demo.

-Run the install_pre_reqs.sh shell script:
+To run the install_pre_reqs.sh shell script, execute the code in a terminal:

 <code class="code-block"> ./install_pre_reqs.sh </code>